The start of the trail follows the Macclesfield canal north, until you head East to tackle the first of a number of hills:

 The Cloud with Ed

 Looking across to the north we could make out Croker Hill with it's radio mast, which was our objective for later in the day.
 We had made great progress up until this point, averaging about 3 miles per hour, but the climb up to the top was a bit more of a challenge.
 Although the hill is not that high, you start the ascent with some brutal steps, which I had remembered from January as being very difficult for Bethan with her shorter legs!
 Some of us started to have trouble with our knees and feet at this point, and we still had 10 miles to go...
 We ate our lunch on the top, sheltering behind some of the rocks.
 Legend has it that a giant once stood with one foot here, and one foot on Tegg's nose (see Grtistone trail day 2).
 When he lifted his foot to walk off, he left behind some grit from his shoe, thus forming The Cloud.
 It was behind some of this left-behind-grit that we escaped from the cold wind!
-A cracking team photo got Ed up on top of the trig-point, then we headed down.

 The trail then heads East for at least a couple of miles, before swinging back North and West.
 The countryside was beautiful, and we found ourselves walking through a number of colourful meadows. the walking was fairly up and down, but with no challenging climbs, until we eventually started our final climb of the day, which took a zig-zag route to eventually get us to the top of: